OpenMDAO/POEMs/POEM_056.md

 not provided or is provided as a scalar value, then the assumed default value will be `np.ones(shape) * scalar_default_value`, where `scalar_default_value` is 1.0 if not specified.
-If `shape` is provided along with a non-scalar default value that has a different shape, then and exception will be raised.
+If `shape` is provided along with a non-scalar default value that has a different shape, then an exception will be raised.

 ## Setting non-default function metadata